bitDecayGames/jam-template/TEMPLATE_README.md

 2. An entity-component system with generic components
 3. A few helper classes that seem to be needed in most games we build

-It does not contain very much actual game code.
+It does not contain very much actual room code.
 Most of that is left up to you to define and implement.
 This is just a starting point.

 ## Install